InvertGames/uFrame-MVVM/Assets/uFrameComplete/uFrame/Editor/Resources/uFrameReadme.txt

 [u]Frame Release Notes
 IMPORTANT!!!: REGENERATE ANY DIAGRAMS!
+1.1
+- Modified: Dependency injection RegisterInstance has some reordered parameters to illeminate confusion and odd overloads

 1.06 5/10/2014
 - Fixed: Heirarchy Icons going missing
 - Fixed: When creating views that are not connected they won't be generated as an empty file.